 Turkish Christmas Gifts For Music Fans

-No apologies for including this again – this music documentary really deserved much more recognition than it actually received.
+No apologies for including this one – the Istanbul music documentary Crossing The Bridge really deserved much more recognition than it actually received.
 It introduced us to so much music (of all types) and so many artists – and, in the documentary, you’ll see certain sectors of Istanbul life, too.

-Amongst other artists, it’s thanks to this film that we were so excited to go and watch Baba Zula when they played in Kayaköy this summer.
+Amongst other artists, it’s thanks to this film that we were so excited to go and watch Baba Zula when they played in Kayaköy during summer 2015.
 It’s also the reason why we’ve watched the Turkish rock band Duman live so many times too.

 And, as we mentioned Nuri Bilgi Ceylan in the section above, we should say, too, that Crossing The Bridge is directed by Turkish German director, Fatih Akin, himself a Cannes award winner for film, The Edge of Heaven.